bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 As you're just starting out, it's recommended that you always use `do...end` over multiple lines until you firmly grasp iteration.

-I only bring up the curlys as you will find examples like this when you're looking up the documentation.
+I only bring up the curlys as you'll find examples like this when you're looking up the documentation.

 ### `.map`

 `.map` transforms each item in an array.
-It's the second most common way of iterating over an array.
+Along with `each`, it's another common way of iterating over an array.

 Let's say we wanted to create an HTML page for the Care Bear battle, and we want each attack to be a list item (`<li>` tag):